Recently updated on February 15th, 2023 at 07:51 am

 - The disappearance of breast soreness

-Pregnancy analysis include hCG levels, so a blighted ovum can proceed to result in positive test outcomes before the membranes are passed.
+Pregnancy analysis includes hCG levels, so a blighted ovum can proceed to result in positive test outcomes before the membranes are passed.

 What are its causes?

-You can be significantly at a higher risk of blighted ovum than other populations if your companion is biologically similar to you.
+You can be signed at a higher risk of blighted ovum than other populations if your companion is biologically similar to you.

 Does any complication occur with future pregnancies?

 Just like miscarriage or abortion, your emotional well-being and body need time to recover.
 It’s necessary to remember that most women who go through a blighted ovum go on to experience a successful pregnancy.